hsuehyt/Papagayo2Maya/README.md

 ## Introduction

-This script sets keyframes for phoneme controller attributes in Autodesk Maya based on phoneme data exported from Papagayo.
-The visemes of the controller attributes in Maya are rigged by Advanced Skeleton.
+This script sets keyframes for viseme controller in Autodesk Maya based on phoneme data exported from Papagayo.
+The viseme controller is part of facial rigging by Advanced Skeleton.

 ## Usage